While most countries understandably forbit that you drive freely in their game parks, South Africa welcomes it.

-Tips for Sighting Game
+Tips for Spotting Game

-Patience.
+- Patience.
 We always saw just as many animals on our own as we had seen with our guide, but there would be gaps of time where we’d see nothing.
 It can get frustrating, but be patient.
 You won’t be disappointed.

-Sightings Boards.
+- Sightings Boards.
 At the camps and restaurants, there are sightings boards with color-coded magnets marking recent sightings from that day and the previous day.
 Always stop and take a look to help you plan your route.
 Take a photo to have it with you in the car.

-Bring Binoculars for Safari: Having great binoculars will help you spot game hidden in the bush.
+- Bring Binoculars for Safari: Having great binoculars will help you spot game hidden in the bush.

-Talk to anyone and everyone!
-People were excited with their sightings and happy to share directions and locations.
+- Talk to anyone and everyone!
+People were excited about their sightings and happy to share directions and locations.
 See a magnet on the map for a leopard sighting?
 Ask any guides you see if they’ve seen it!
 See cars pulled over but can’t see what they’re seeing?
 Ask!
 If we hadn’t talked to other drivers or guides we would have missed lions and a leopard.

-Divide and conquer.
+- Divide and conquer.
 Designate areas for each person in the car to be looking to be sure that all ground is covered.
 There were only two of us so one was always scanning to the right, and the other to the left.

-Have fun!
+- Have fun!
 The fun was in the (photographic) hunt.
 It’s incredibly satisfying when you spot something on your own and get that priceless photograph.
 Relax and enjoy the entire day!

 Self Drive Safari in South africa

 If you’re dying to see the Big 5, then you’re just one car rental away from a South African safari!

-South Africa Resources
+Read More about South Africa